 Students must have a current TB skin test to participate in clinical labs prior to Fall Semester.
 This test must be updated annually.
-It is the student's responsibility to know dates to update and submit the form to Castlebranch.
+It is the student's responsibility to know dates to update and submit the form to EXXAT.
 Failure in updating TB skin test prior to expiration is grounds for immediate dismissal.
+Students are required to have a 2 step TB test the first semester in the program and a 1 step TB test each subsequent year.

 Most, if not all, clinical sites require certain vaccinations, such as the Hepatitis B vaccination, to help protect the students from any unforeseen exposure and to comply with OSHA regulations.
 In the event these vaccinations are required, it is the student's financial responsibility to obtain these from a health care provider of their choice.

 Students not wishing to obtain these vaccinations will be required to sign a form stating such, and understand that this will prevent them from fieldwork experience in most of our placements available.

 Students are required to attend annual OSHA approved bloodborne pathogens training annually.
-Students who miss the assigned sessions will be required to find their own approved training at their own expense.